Welcome on behalf of International Student and Scholar Services

 Here are some important dates to keep in mind as you plan for your arrival to study at the University of Mississippi.
 Please check the following link for additional information about Newly Admitted International Students.

-- Fall 2022 Arrival Date: Monday, August 15, 2022 (Free Airport Shuttle from Memphis Airport on this day ONLY)
+- Spring 2023 Arrival Date: Monday, January 16, 2023 (Free Airport Shuttle from Memphis Airport on this day ONLY)

 AIRPORT SHUTTLE INFORMATION

-We will be providing a free shuttle service transportation from the Memphis Airport to Oxford on the day of August 15 only.
-To sign up for the August 15th airport shuttle, complete the form at: https://forms.gle/hMG95pEVUeYAYrzs7 You must submit it by August 5th.
+We will be providing a free shuttle service transportation from the Memphis Airport to Oxford on the day of January 16 only.
+Please sign up for the January 16th airport shuttle here.

 UNIVERSITY OF MISSISSIPPI ORIENTATION